Upcoming web chats

 Cataract web chat

-As a follow by to the Islam Channel show consultant ophthalmic surgeon Mr Badrul Hussain will be answering all of your questions relating to Cataracts.
+As a follow up to the Islam Channel show, consultant ophthalmic surgeon Mr Badrul Hussain will be answering all of your questions relating to cataracts.

 Have your questions ready for the Friday 29 April 2:00pm - 3:00pm.